bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 We can use a public testnet faucet to send testnet coins to the wallet and check that the UTXO sync and balance fetch is working correctly.
-Before we do that  add one more method to generate a new address we can then use this address to get testnet coins from faucet.
+Before we do that add one more method to generate a new address we can then use this address to get testnet coins from a faucet.

-Let's add a state variable for `address`, button for **Get Address** and a click handler to call `bdk-rn` and create a new address.
+Let's add a state variable for `address`, a button for **Get Address** and a click event handler to call `bdk-rn` and create a new address.
 Let's do the following

-Add `address` and `setAddress` state variables below balance and setBalance:
+Add `address` and `setAddress` state variables below balance and `setBalance`:

 ```javascript
   const [address, setAddress] = useState();
 ```

-A new `getAddress` click event handler below `getBalance` click handler:
+A new `getAddress` click event handler below `getBalance` click event handler:

 ```javascript
   const getAddress = async () => {